travis-ci/docs-travis-ci-com/user/running-build-in-debug-mode.md

 For private repositories, the API endpoint is `https://api.travis-ci.com/job/${id}/debug`.

-The JSON payload could be empty (`-d "{}"`), in which case any command input and output you see while connected to the debug VM will be reflected on the build log.
+To show any command input and output you see while connected to the VM running in the debug mode, pass an empty JSON object (`-d {}`) in the payload.

 # Connecting to the debug VM